 To add a link to any image in WordPress, you need to treat your image exactly as a text.
 So, click the image to highlight it, then click the link icon at the top of your WordPress post dashboard, and finally add the link that you want, and save.

-Another good advice about your images, you should optimize images, visitors won’t wait minutes to open your blog pages.
+Another good piece of advice about your images, you should optimize images, visitors won’t wait minutes to open your blog pages.
 So, compress every image before uploading it using Photoshop or any other tool.

-Now, you’ve just added a link to your image in WordPress, if you’re a new blogger or simply don’t know how to do things that looks simple to the others, then, you never shouldn’t be hesitating and ask even stupid questions, this will save you time and problems.
-Everyone starts with problems and never ask how to solve them, that can easily affect your blogging project and makes it hard to continue.
+Now, you’ve just added a link to your image in WordPress, if you’re a new blogger or simply don’t know how to do things that look simple to others, then, you shouldn’t be hesitating and ask even stupid questions, this will save you time and problems.
+Everyone starts with problems and never asks how to solve them, which can easily affect your blogging project and makes it hard to continue.

 Remember also, that you should add the ”NoFollow” attribute to your advertising links.
 Keep your blog following the Google guidelines and avoid problems with your ranking.
 If you’re not sure about the quality of websites that you’re linked to them, then adding the NoFollow will be the solution.